danielscholl/web-demo-angular/README.md

 # angular2-sample

-This seed repo serves as an Angular 2 for use with the generator-cloudcodeit-angular.
+This seed repo serves as an Angular 2 for use with the generator-danielscholl-angular.
 Using [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.
 * Best practices in file and application organization for [Angular 2](https://angular.io/).
 * Ready to go build system using [Webpack](https://webpack.github.io/docs/) for working with [TypeScript](http://www.typescriptlang.org/).
 * Testing Angular 2 code with [Jasmine](http://jasmine.github.io/) and [Karma](http://karma-runner.github.io/).